takuoki/sheetdb/README.md

 **!!!
 Caution !!!**

-Currently we are not measuring performance.
+* Currently we are not measuring performance.
 It is intended for use in small applications where performance is not an issue.
+* The Google Sheets API has a [usage limit](https://developers.google.com/sheets/api/limits).
+Do not use this package for applications that require access beyond this usage limit.

 <!-- vscode-markdown-toc -->
 * [Features](#Features)